browserengineering/book/book/accessibility.md

         self.lock.release()
 ```

-When accessibility is on, the `Browser` calls `update_accessibility`, which
+When accessibility is on, the `Browser` should call a new `update_accessibility`
-is what actually produces sound:
+method, which we'll implement in a moment to actually produce sound:

 ``` {.python}
 class Browser: